BerkeleyLearnVerify/Scenic/docs/tutorials/fundamentals.rst

 This tutorial motivates and illustrates the main features of Scenic, focusing on aspects of the language that make it particularly well-suited for describing geometric scenarios.
-We begin with by walking through Scenic's core features from first principles, using simple toy examples shown using Scenic's built in visualizer.
-We then consider several in depth
-examples: using Scenic to generate traffic scenes to test and train autonomous cars (as in [F22]_, [F19]_) and testing a motion planning algorithm for a Mars rover able to climb over rocks.
-These examples show Scenic interfacing with actual simulators, and show how it can be applied to real problems.
+We begin by walking through Scenic's core features from first principles, using simple toy examples displayed in Scenic's built-in visualizer.
+We then consider discuss two case studies in depth: using Scenic to generate traffic scenes to test and train autonomous cars (as in [F22]_, [F19]_), and testing a motion planning algorithm for a Mars rover able to climb over rocks.
+These examples show Scenic interfacing with actual simulators, and demonstrate how it can be applied to real problems.

 We'll focus here on the *spatial* aspects of scenarios; for adding *temporal* dynamics to a scenario, see our page on :ref:`dynamics`.